khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 Describe the main electrical connections.

 **Response:**
-In concurrence with the code - the wiring of 5 of the sercos will be on GPIOs 22, 4, 5, 18 and 19.
+In concurrence with the code - the wiring of 4 of the sercos will be on GPIOs 22, 4, 5, and 19.
 The GNDs of these servos will be connected to PSU GND.
-The 6th servo which is the continous sweep servo will be connected to GPIO 21 and the GND will be connected to PSU GND.
+The 6th servo which is the continous sweep servo will be connected to GPIO 22 and the GND will be connected to PSU GND.
 PSU GND will be connected to the ESP 32's GND so that both grounds are connected.
-All red cables of teh servos go to the 5V power unit and the yellow wires go to the GPIO pins while all the black wires of the servos go to GND.
+All red cables of the servos go to the 5V power unit and the yellow wires go to the GPIO pins while all the black wires of the servos go to GND.
 Then, the ultrasonic sensor will be connected via jumper cables.
 TRIG and ECHO will be connected to GPIO pins 32 (Pin.OUT) and 33 (Pin.IN) respectively.
 GND of the sensor will again go to PSU GND and VCC will go to 5V power.
 The NeoPixel will be connected to the GPIO pin 13 and the red and black wires will go to power and GND respectively.
 The placement of these can be toggled/shifted with jumper cables - but this is the essence of the wiring in our project.

 ## 9.3 Circuit Diagram
 Insert a hand-drawn or software-made circuit diagram.